-That first day of My Walk, May 17, 2017, is still fresh in my mind: the anxious pit-of-your-stomach feeling mixed with childhood Christmas morning enthusiasm; looking across the calm waters of Kempenfelt Bay with the water teasing the rocky shoreline; and the memory of looking back as I walked towards my future on that humid May morning, a scene that will forever be imprinted in my memories.
+That first day of My Walk on May 17, 2017 is still fresh in my mind: the anxious pit-of-your-stomach feeling mixed with childhood Christmas morning enthusiasm; looking across the calm waters of Kempenfelt Bay with the water teasing the rocky shoreline; and the memory of looking back as I walked towards my future on that humid May morning, a scene that will forever be imprinted in my memories.
 The bounce in each step during those first thirty kilometers will likely never be matched again; it felt like a victory walk.
 That night’s camp location revealed a long forgotten beauty as an orange beam of light from the setting sun was cast between a corridor of trees.
-I can still hear the sharp sound of dead leaves skipping across the forest floor and smell that rich, damp, organic fragrance; reminding me of my long forgotten Sugar Maple friends.
-That night felt as though I was reliving a past life.
+I can still hear the sharp sound of dead leaves skipping across the forest floor and smell that rich, damp, organic fragrance; a reminder of my long forgotten Sugar Maple friends.
+That evening felt as though I was reliving a past life.

 It is now April 2019 and the last couple of years feel as though I have been following an uncertain trajectory towards Anchorage, AK.